viewstools/docs/Blocks/README.md

 ```

 List repeats one view.
 The item has to be saved as a `.view` file within your project
-and it CANNOT be a basic block, like Text or Image.
+and it can't be a basic block, like Text or Image.

 In this example `User.view` file looks like this: